carleom/carleozcoolzone/posts/a-music-player.md

 - Hitting some dependency issues when setting up the RSS feed.
 The music app seems to not play nicely with the pre written RSS feed plugins.
 - Finally found an updated rss flutter package for flutter 3
 - RSS Feed is pulled into widget.
 Need to build widget based on the pulled data now.
+- Progress on this has halted.
+I haven't been listening to music as much as I thought I would be lately.
+(Maybe its because I don't have music app I like anymore lol).

 # Notes
 - Bottom right hand of vscode has where you start up the phone emulators.
 Once a phone emulator is spun up, when you run `flutter run` you can pick the phone from the list.